Tamsin Stuart Art

 Everything I paint comes from the heart based on what inspires me.

-My beautiful mum sent me a virtual hug in the post and it touched my heart.
-And so obviously I had to paint it!
+My beautiful mum sent me a virtual hug, a ring and a note, in the post so I had to paint it.

 Lily Pond